James Magauran: Episcopal career

 After the death of Dr. James Cruise, the bishop of Ardagh and Clonmacnoise, the priests from Ardagh parish voted for Magauran as his successor.
 Magauran was elected on 6 March 1815 and confirmed by Pope Pius VII on 12 March 1815.

 Magauran was known for his common sense, his administrative skills and for his mentoring of young priests.
-He officiated the 8 AM mass every Sunday in Ballymahon.
+He officiated the 8 a.m. mass every Sunday in Ballymahon.

 On one occasion, Magauran compelled Dr. William O'Higgins, a priest just returned from teaching in France, to stand the Concursus at Maynooth College against Dr. Laurence F. Renehan.
 A few days later, Magauran held a social gathering for his clergy.
 He entertained the group with an account of how O'Higgins bested Renehan in the debate.
 "I have never witnessed," said Magauran, "such a display of theological learning."

 In 1821, Magauran traveled to Dublin for the visit of King George IV.
 Magauran and another Irish cleric were presented to the king, who afterwards observed, "They were the two finest-looking ecclesiastics in Great Britain."

 On 25 March 1825, Magauran testified to a select committee of the Houses of Parliament, chaired by Lord Palmerston, about conditions in Ireland.